Can You Get Disability for Adjustment Disorders?

 - Sudden disasters like a car accident

-Can You Get Disability for an Adjustment Disorder?
+Can You Get Disability Benefits for an Adjustment Disorder?

-The person must experience four or more depressive symptoms regularly for at least one year.
-But these symptoms must be severe enough to make you disabled.
-The prolonged symptoms must significantly reduce the ability of the sufferer to work, engage in social activities, or complete routine activities.
+The SSA qualification criteria requires medical evidence that shows the person experienced four or more depressive symptoms regularly for at least one year.
+Symptoms must be severe enough to be disabling.
+Prolonged symptoms must be shown to significantly reduce the ability of the sufferer to work, engage in social activities, or complete routine daily activities.

 Some common symptoms are:

 - Loss of interest in activities that were once enjoyable.